Getting Started

 open _build/html/index.html

-./builddocs # sync deps, build the extension module, render HTML
+./builddocs # sync deps, build the extension, render HTML

-./builddocs llms # render docs/_build/llms.txt for LLM ingestion
+./builddocs llms # also render docs/_build/llms.txt for LLM ingestion